tripleee/SmokeDetector-wiki/Home.md

 Find a list of **chatrooms that SmokeDetector interacts with** on [the Chat Rooms wiki page](https://github.com/Charcoal-SE/SmokeDetector/wiki/Chat-Rooms).

-If you're thinking about **asking for privileges**, take a look at the [Getting Privileges](https://github.com/Charcoal-SE/SmokeDetector/wiki/Privileges) page.
+If you're thinking about **asking for privileges**, take a look at the [Privileges](https://github.com/Charcoal-SE/SmokeDetector/wiki/Privileges) page.

 ***